-Parents, students, and staff should immediately report bullying concerns to the Dean of Students or Executive Director.
+Parents, students, and staff should immediately report bullying concerns to the Student Behavior and Family Liaison or Executive Director.
 A report may be made anonymously; however, anonymous reports may limit the school's ability to respond effectively.
 Staff who witness bullying are required to make a reasonable effort to address and resolve the incident in a timely manner.